 Many prior studies of the “best” airfare search sites have come to the same conclusion: Fares often vary among them, with no one site consistently better or worse than others.
 If you’re looking to trim the last penny off your plane tickets, try as many flight booking sites as your patience permits.

-And never forget to check with individual airlines for flight deals.
+Never forget to check with individual airlines for flight deals, too.
 Checking Southwest is essential if the airline flies where you’re going.
 It does not allow metasearch or OTA sites to display its fares.
 Also, individual airline sites often offer more useful first-screen options.

 How Flight Search Websites Should Work (But Don’t)

-No metasearch flight booking site or OTA yet offers an ideal search formula, which we think would look something like this: You first enter the number of bags you want to check and carry on, whether you want assigned seats (especially important for families), whether you want inflight meals, whether you want extra legroom, and what degree of refundability you need.
+No metasearch flight booking site or OTA yet offers an ideal search formula, which I think would look something like this: You first enter the number of bags you want to check and carry on, whether you want assigned seats (especially important for families), whether you want inflight meals, whether you want extra legroom, and what degree of refundability you need.

 The flight search engine would then return apples-to-apples fare comparisons: What you pay for the specific requirements for your family trip.
 The technology to do this is available, and some components are already being done, but so far nobody has assembled all the parts.
 Let’s hope some enterprising OTA or metasearch system gets it done.